Directed Network Laplacians and Random Graph Models: Random Graph Interpretation

 For the model in Theorem~\ref{theorem_trophic_level}, the probability of an edge $i \to j$ is a function of the shifted, directed, squared difference in levels, $(h_j-h_i-1)^2$.
 The larger this value, the lower the probability.
 Within the same level, where $h_i = h_j$, the probability is $1/(1+e^\gamma)$.
 The edge probability takes its maximum value of 1/2 when $h_j - h_i = 1$, that is, when the edge starts at one level and finishes at the next highest level.
 We also see that the overall expected edge density is always smaller than 1/2.
 Across different levels, where $h_i \neq h_j$, the edge $i \to j$ and the edge $j \to i$ are not generated with the same probability.
 If $|h_j-h_i-1| < |h_i-h_j-1|$, the edge $i \to j$ is more likely than $j \to i$.
 The two edge probabilities are equal if and only if $h_i =h_j$.
 Therefore, this model could be interpreted as a combination of an Erd\H{o}s--R{\'e}nyi model within the same level and a periodic range-dependent model across different levels.

 The parameter $\gamma$ controls the decay rate of the likelihood as the shifted, directed, squared difference in levels increases.
 When $h_j - h_i = 1$, $\gamma$ plays no role.
 If $\gamma = 0$, the model reduces to Erd\H{o}s--R{\'e}nyi with an edge probability of 1/2.
 As $\gamma \rightarrow \infty$, the edge probability tends to zero if $h_j-h_i \neq 1$.
 In this case, the model will generate a multipartite graph where edges are only possible in one direction between adjacent levels, and this happens with probability 1/2.
-As mentioned previously in subsection~\ref{subsec:prdrg} and illustrated in Section~\ref{sec:synth}, $\gamma$ can be fitted from a maximum likelihood estimate or by matching the edge density.
+As mentioned previously in subsection~\ref{sec:rg}\ref{subsec:prdrg} and illustrated in Section~\ref{sec:synth}, $\gamma$ can be fitted from a maximum likelihood estimate or by matching the edge density.

 We note that the definition of trophic incoherence in (\ref{eq:incoherence}) and the resulting Trophic Laplacian algorithm make sense for a non-negatively weighted graph, in which case we have the following result.
-Here, to be concrete we assume that weights lie strictly between zero and one.
+Here, to be concrete we assume that weights lie strictly between zero and one. \begin{HGL}Similar results can be obtained for weights from a discrete distribution. \end{HGL}

 \begin{theorem} Suppose $\boldsymbol{h} \in \R^n$ is constrained to take values such that $h_i = \nu_{p_i}$, where $p$ is a permutation vector.
 Then minimizing the trophic incoherence $F(\boldsymbol{h})$ in (\ref{eq:incoherence}) over all such $\boldsymbol{h}$ for a weighted graph with weights in $(0,1)$ is equivalent to maximizing the likelihood that the graph came from a model where each edge weight $A_{ij}$ is independent with density function